IBM/docker101/lab1.md

 You can see the "nginx" and "mongo" names that we gave to our containers, and the random name (in my case "priceless_kepler") that was generated for the ubuntu container.
 You can also see that the port mappings that we specified with the `--publish` flag.
 For more details information on these running containers you can use the `docker container inspect [container id` command.

 One thing you might notice is that the mongo container is running the `docker-entrypoint` command.
 This is the name of the executable that is run when the container is started.
 The mongo image requires some prior configuration before kicking off the DB process.
 You can see exactly what the script does by looking at it on [github](https://github.com/docker-library/mongo/blob/master/3.0/docker-entrypoint.sh).
-In general, for official images you can find the link to the github source from the docker hub page.
+Typically, you can find the link to the github source from the image description page on the Docker Store website.

 Containers are self-contained and isolated, which means we can avoid potential conflicts between containers with different system or runtime dependencies.
 For example: deploying an app that uses Java 7 and another app that uses Java 8 on the same host.
 Or running multiple nginx containers that all have port 80 as their default listening ports (if exposing on the host using the `--publish` flag, the ports selected for the host will need to be unique).
 Isolation benefits are possible because of Linux Namespaces.